 Mr Williams was arrested in January 2011.
 He was later suspended and the school decided to proceed with disciplinary proceedings against him.

-Mr Williams did not attend the hearing in Cardiff but his representative Gareth Lloyd said the IT teacher maintained his innocence.'Two trials'
+Mr Williams did not attend the hearing in Cardiff but his representative Gareth Lloyd said the IT teacher maintained his innocence.

 "I deny that I knowingly or willingly downloaded these images," a statement read out on his behalf said.